Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-footer-stick-to-the-bottom-with-css.md

   - css
 ---

-Did you Ever want to have a footer that's stuck to the bottom, but will push down if the content is bigger?
+Did you ever want to have a footer that's stuck to the bottom but will push down if the content is bigger?

-For demonstration I've created this image.
+For demonstration, I've created this image.

 ![CSS sticky footer](https://cdn.hashnode.com/res/hashnode/image/upload/v1608562932355/j_e64Jhh8.png)

 What this illustrates is the following:

-- left: Green box is the viewport, yellow is the content which is very small, and the pink footer is stuck to the bottom
+- left: Green box is the viewport, yellow is the content, which is very small, and the pink footer is stuck to the bottom
-- right: Content is larger than the viewport so it pushed the footer down as well.
+- right: Content is larger than the viewport, so it also pushed the footer down.

-For this specific problem, there are quite a few solutions, which all have their pros and cons.
+There are quite a few solutions for this specific problem, which all have pros and cons.

-I'll just be demonstrating two of them since I think they are the most mainstream solutions.
+I'll demonstrate two of them because I think they are the most mainstream solutions.

 The examples will be: